 In recent years, environmental crisis has worsened in the Palestine, Gaza Strip in particular, with solid waste, sewage and air pollution being the major issues.
 The key reason for environmental degradation in the Gaza Strip has been the difficult economic situation and an unending Israeli blockade.
 Wadi Gaza (or the Gaza Valley) which is located in the middle of Gaza Strip has been transformed from being the most substantial natural ecosystems in Palestine to the most deteriorated regions.
 Wadi Gaza can be described as one of the largest natural wetlands in Palestine with a length of 105 km.
 This area has … Continue reading →

 The Litani River, the largest river in Lebanon, faces a multitude of environmental problems.
 Due to decades of neglect and mismanagement, the river has become heavily polluted.
 The main contributors to the degradation of Litani River are industrial pollution from factories and slaughterhouse, untreated sewage, chemicals from agriculture runoffs and disposal of municipal waste.
-The pollution has reached such a level where it is obvious to the human eye.
-The Litani River is a source of income for many families who use it in summer for many recreational activities; moreover, it is used for irrigation.
-On the banks of the … Continue reading →
+The pollution has reached such a level where it is obvious to the human eye and causing serious health issues for people drinking its contaminated water.
+The Litani River is a source of income for many families who use it in summer for many recreational activities; … Continue reading →

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.